Medically reviewed by Drugs.com. Last updated on Oct 7, 2020.

 Food and medications

-If you have hyperthyroidism, your doctor may prescribe medication — such as an iodine and potassium solution — to regulate your thyroid function and decrease the risk of bleeding.
+If you have hyperthyroidism, your doctor may prescribe medication — such as an iodine and potassium solution — to control your thyroid function and lower the bleeding risk after surgery.

 You may need to avoid eating and drinking for a certain period of time before surgery, as well, to avoid anesthesia complications.
 Your doctor will provide specific instructions.